De Unie, in your interest

 What does this mean for me?

-When you get fired, you usually have right to a transition payment.
-In addition, in many cases you can receive unemployment benefits.
-You must apply for this on time.
+If you are dismissed, you are usually entitled to a transition payment.
+In addition, in many cases you can receive unemployment benefits, which you must apply for on time.
+We can support you with this.

 We do this for you

-Are you facing layoffs?
+Are you facing dismissal?
 Then it is very important to know what you are entitled to.
-From a transition payment to a reasonable non-competition clause: there are a lot of factors that can ease the pain of dismissal.
-Our legal specialists are at your side.
-With information, advice, representation in negotiations and - in the worst case - even by litigating on your behalf.
+From a transition payment to the removal of a non-compete clause: there are many factors that can slightly alleviate the pain of dismissal.
+Our legal specialists will support you.
+With information, advice, representation during negotiations and, in the extreme case, even by litigating on your behalf.

 What do you get as a member?